Connectify Hotspot Solves Gaming Issues with WiFi Hotspots

 We were so excited about the launch of the new Nintendo Switch that it kicked off a whole new round of development and a new release of Connectify Hotspot.
 With the release of update 2017.3, Connectify has now added a new Gaming Mode for even better performance with gaming consoles.
 Gaming Mode currently supports PlayStation, Xbox and Nintendo devices.
 It takes literally just minutes to set them up and get them connected to the home network and the Internet.
+This means no more network related issues (especially the NAT ones) on Xbos, PlayStation, Nintendo or other PCs while enjoying your favorite game.

 How To Easily Fix “Strict NAT or “Type 3 NAT” Messages